TremaMiguel/Forecasting/OOP-SkLN/forecast/README.md

 # Forecasting

-Currently, it implements Decision Tree Models from the SKlearn Ensemble library and XGBoost library (see [1] and [2]) for forecasting.
+Currently, it implements Decision Tree Models from the SKlearn Ensemble library and XGBoost library (see [1] and [2]) and AutoRegressive Models like Simple Exponential Smoothing, Holt, Holt-Winters and Arima from the StatsModels library for forecasting.

-It preprocess the data with  Window-Slide.
+For the decision trees the data is transformed with a Window Slide, for the Auto Regressive Models it is performed a Dicker Fuller Test and KPSS test to test for seasonality and trend in data to choose the right model to fit to the time series.